aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/_index.md

 ## Conclusion

-In this guide we demonstrated how to **save OneNote as PDF** while applying rich‑text formatting using Aspose.Note for Java.
+In this guide we demonstrated how to **create OneNote document**, apply **rich text formatting**, and **save OneNote as PDF** using Aspose.Note for Java.
 By following the step‑by‑step instructions you can automate the creation of polished OneNote documents and convert them to PDF in any Java‑based solution.

 ---

-**Last Updated:** 2025-12-09
+**Last Updated:** 2026-02-18
 **Tested With:** Aspose.Note for Java 24.11 (latest at time of writing)
 **Author:** Aspose